OSB Boards

 In summary, the price you end up paying will ultimately depend on your chosen thickness.

-Is OSB3 Board Waterproof?
+Is OSB Board Waterproof?

 Whilst it's not entirely waterproof, OSB is water-resistant and can be sealed to further enhance its moisture performance.